How do I improve my facial pores?

 Top 3 Tips to Improve Facial Pores

-- Clean your skin daily, especially before you go to sleep.
+1. Clean your skin daily with a mildly acidic cleanser (similar to that of skin pH) is recommended, especially before you go to sleep.

-- Do not use oil-based creams, like natural oils, petrolatum, coconut or olive oil-based creams.
+1. Do not use oil-based creams, like natural oils, petrolatum, coconut, or olive oil-based creams.
 Very oily (fatty) creams can clog up pores.
 Water-based skin creams instead of oil-based skin creams congest the pores much less.

-- Assess your skin care products.
-Some skin products you have been using for months or years even can cause skin problems in the long-term, like clogging up pores or causing mild irritation or inflammation.
+1. Assess your skin care products.
+Some skin products you have been using for months or years can even cause skin problems in the long term, like clogging up pores or causing mild irritation or inflammation.

 Additional Tips to Improve Facial Pores

-- Scrub your skin one a week.
+• Scrub your skin once a week.
 Make sure you use a gentle exfoliator.
 Scrubbing gets the skin rid of dead cells.
-If you scrub too hard or use a rough exfoliator you can irritate the skin.
+If you scrub too hard or use a rough exfoliator, you can irritate the skin.
 Less is more!

-- Try not to touch your face.
-Bringing your hands to your face can transfer bacteria to your skin, which can clog up your pores.
+• Try not to touch your face.
+Bringing your hands to your face can transfer bacteria to your skin, clogging up your pores.

-- Consume more healthy fats, especially omega-3 fats, by consuming more olives, olive oil, walnuts, avocados, flax seed, chia seed, fatty fish and so on.
-Healthy fats are very important for a healthy, even skin.
+• Consume more healthy fats, especially omega-3 fats, by consuming more olives, olive oil, walnuts, avocados, flax seed, chia seed, fatty fish, etc. Healthy fats are very important for healthy, even skin.

-- Drink (very) little alcohol.
-Alcohol is converted in substances that damage DNA and stem cells, also in the skin.
-Drink maximum one glass of alcohol per day, and include alcohol-free days.
+• Drink (very) little alcohol.
+Alcohol is converted into substances that damage DNA, stem cells, and the skin.
+Drink a maximum of one glass of alcohol daily, including alcohol-free days.

 We've got you covered